AchyuthaVikaram/Micro-Frontend-Music-Library/main-app/README.md

-# Music Library Main App
+# Music Library – Main App (Container)

-A modern React application serving as the container for a micro frontend architecture.
-This app provides authentication, role-based access control, and integrates the Music Library remote component via Module Federation.
+A modern React application that serves as the container in a micro frontend architecture.
+It provides authentication, role-based access control, and integrates the Music Library remote component via Module Federation.

 ## 🚀 Features